nsschw/google_wrapped/README.md

 ## How to Run

+First you need to request your Google data at: https://takeout.google.com/?continue=https://myaccount.google.com/dashboard.
+You need to request the Searches in the MyActivity Dataset in JSON Format and unzip it.

 To run this application, you need to have Python and Dash installed.
 You can then clone this repository and run `app.py`.

 ```bash